 Central Nova Tourist Association bestowed their 2014 Attraction of the Year award to Five Islands Lighthouse Park on May 27, 2015.
 We are proud of this award and pleased to be recognized for our creation of an outstanding attraction in a very beautiful place.

 In 2001, the late Mrs. Gertrude Jenkins of Lower Five Islands generously donated a 22-acre coastal property to the Municipality of the County of Colchester for free, public recreational use.
 The property, most of which is an open field, remained undeveloped for several years.

-In 2008, the Five Islands Lighthouse was moved to this municipal parkland and became the focal point of the new day park.
+In 2008, the Five Islands Lighthouse was moved from nearby Sand Point to this municipal parkland and became the focal point of the new day park.
 Park visitors come from just down the road and around the world!

-On July 23, 2011, about 150 gathered at Five Islands Lighthouse Park to celebrate this new park and the annual Five Islands Lighthouse Day.
+On July 23, 2011, about 150 people gathered at Five Islands Lighthouse Park to celebrate this new park and the annual Five Islands Lighthouse Day.
 The backdrop was an ocean breeze, sunshine, and a spectacular view of the Five Islands.
-The highlight of the day was the unveiling of a plaque in appreciation of the late Gertrude Jenkins' donation of this coastal property to the Municipality in 2001, in memory of her foster son, Cecil Shea.
-On hand to unveil the plaque were Councillor Tom Taggart and Gloria Lewis, President of the Five Islands Lighthouse Preservation Society.
+The highlight of the day was the unveiling of a plaque in appreciation of the Mrs. Jenkins' donation, in memory of her foster son, Cecil Shea.
+On hand to unveil the plaque were Municipal Councillor Tom Taggart and Gloria Lewis, President of the Five Islands Lighthouse Preservation Society.